tailcallhq/federation-example/nginx/README.md

 ## Introduction

-We use NGINX as a baseline to compare the overhead that is caused when using a proxy/router in between the graphql source.
+We use NGINX as a baseline to compare the overhead caused when using a proxy/router between the GraphQL source.

 We picked NGINX because it is widely used and written in a performant language.